Introduction

 Laser therapies are promising alternatives for surgery in patients with multiple lesions, in cosmetic sensitive sites, and in poor surgical candidates.
 Argon, Nd: YAG, pulsed dye, and carbon-dioxide lasers were previous choices.
 But the recurrence rate remains high, over 50%.
 A combination of pulsed dye lasers and carbon dioxide lasers was also considered.
 The recurrence can be prevented by maintenance treatment.[14][29](A1)

 Other interventional treatment options include photodynamic therapy, cryotherapy, electrodesiccation, and radiotherapy.[14][30]
-One report noted no recurrence up to 8 after brachytherapy.[31]
+Results from one report noted no recurrence up to 8 after brachytherapy.[31]
 Sclerotherapy with polidocanol or bleomycin was performed in 3 cases of multiple ALHE, achieving complete healing and clinical remission at follow-up.[32][33]
 Radiofrequency ablation was shown to be efficient in 3 case studies.[34][35][36]
 A combination of radiofrequency and sclerotherapy was also described in 3 patients and resulted in clinical remission for up to 3 years.[37](A1)

 Systemic treatments with systemic corticosteroids, oral isotretinoin, oral dapsone, and oral pentoxifylline were previously used but with high failure rates (80% to 100%).[14]
 Two cases with refractory orbital and multiple ALHE were successfully managed with methotrexate and thalidomide, respectively.[38][39]
 Mepolizumab, or anti-interleukin-5 antibody, was administered to patients with ALHE associated with blood eosinophilia.
 Local pruritus and hypereosinophilia disappeared, while the nodules regressed only slightly.[40][38]
-Recent data suggested oral propranolol alone or before surgery to reduce the size or number of lesions.[41][42][43]
+Recent data results suggested oral propranolol alone or before surgery to reduce the size or number of lesions.[41][42][43]
 (A1)

 Topical timolol also showed some success in the management of ALHE.[44]
 Topical and intralesional corticosteroids were the primary therapeutic agents, but high recurrence rates remained.[14]
 Other local treatment options are topical imiquimod 5%, topical tacrolimus 0.1%, and intralesional interferon alpha-2b.
 Variable outcomes have been the observed result.[45][46][47][48](A1)